Alexander McQueen: Voss

 One of McQueen's most celebrated and dramatic catwalk shows was his 2001 Spring/Summer collection, named Voss after a Norwegian town known for its wildlife habitat.
 Nature was reflected in the natural material used in some of his clothes such as ostrich feathers, but more unusual were outfits made out of razor clam and mussel shells.

 The centre piece tableau that dominated the show was an enormous dark glass box within a larger glass box.
 Inside the inner dark glass case was an interior filled with moths and, at the centre, a naked model on a chaise longue with her face obscured by a gas mask.
 The tableau was revealed when the glass walls of the inner box fell away towards the end of the show and smashed onto the ground.
 McQueen said that the tableau was based on the Joel Peter Witkin image Sanitarium.
+The show was designed with padded walls typical of psychiatric facilities.
 The model chosen by McQueen to be the centre of the show was the British writer Michelle Olley.
+Models were styled with bandaged heads.
 The British fashion photographer Nick Knight said of the VOSS show on his SHOWstudio.com blog: "It was probably one of the best pieces of Fashion Theatre I have ever witnessed."

 Because the room outside the box was lit and the inside of the box was unlit before the show started, the glass walls appeared as large mirrors, so that the seated audience saw only their own reflection.
-Alexander McQueen later described his thoughts on the idea used during VOSS of forcing his audience to stare at their own reflection in the mirrored walls for over an hour before the show started:
+McQueen later described his thoughts on the idea used during VOSS of forcing his audience to stare at their own reflection in the mirrored walls for over an hour before the show started:

 Ha!
 I was really pleased about that.
 I was looking at it on the monitor, everyone trying not to look at themselves.
 It was a great thing to do in the fashion industry—turn it back on them.
 God, I've had some freaky shows.